jhelbert2012/festivities-api/README.md

 # festivities-api

-This REST API has been created following HATEOAS pattern and its architecture is based on Spring Boot, Spring Data and Spring Data Rest over a MongoDB repository.
+This REST API has been created following HATEOAS pattern, that means it should be self documented and you can navigate the entire API from http://localhost:8080/festivities Also its architecture is based on Spring Boot, Spring Data and Spring Data Rest over a MongoDB repository.

 # Configuration and Setup